-The past 12 months has seen a consumer and marketplace that have been radically altered by mental and physical health crises, racial injustice, economic disparity and supply chain disruption to name a few.
+The pandemic has seen a consumer and marketplace that have been radically altered by mental and physical health crises, racial injustice, economic disparity and supply chain disruption to name a few.
 In light of these changes, the traditional rulebook for engaging audiences must be reimagined.
-This starts with understanding what is most important to your consumer.
-Beyond marketing campaigns and the standard approach to CSR, brands must seize the opportunity to support and grow the communities of which they are a vital part.
-By listening to the needs of their consumers, prioritizing honest communications and taking meaningful actions, brands can build trust and foster loyalty now and in the future.

-In this report created in partnership with Toluna, learn how new consumer expectations are driving brands to pursue a purpose-led agenda and increasingly adopt a people before profit mindset.
+In this brand loyalty report created in partnership between PSFK and Toluna, learn how new consumer expectations are driving brands to pursue a purpose-led agenda and increasingly adopt a people before profit mindset.
 Explore the trends defining progressive innovation and discover how successful brands are taking part.

 At Walmart’s first virtual Open Call event in 2020, more than 800 small businesses were able to pitch their products over a 30-minute, one-on-one meeting.
 Of those who participated in Walmart’s Open Call, 175 businesses’ products are heading to the retailer's shelves and website, while 450 more are being given further review.
 Addressing the virtual crowd prior to the first pitches, Walmart’s CEO Doug McMillion detailed the retailer’s continued commitment to helping small businesses during the pandemic, from rent relief programs to providing small businesses with more space within its store’s shelves.
 In 2021, the still virtual Open Call event will be one of the ways Walmart plans to support its latest commitment to spend an additional $350 billion on U.S,-made products, and support an 750,000 new jobs.Toy brand's online quiz teaches digital skills and online empathy